General Questions

 Editing has been a lifelong passion of mine and my full-time job since 2020, when I launched Red Quill Editorial LLC.
 In 2025, I responded to the growing need for additional support during the writing process by adding book coaching services to my repertoire.

-What are your qualifications to be a professional editor and book coach?
+What are your qualifications to be a professional book editor and coach?

 I have a BA in English with a concentration in creative writing and am a certified proofreader.
 I am also a proud member of the Editorial Freelancers Association, where I continue to take editing-, writing-, and publishing-related courses and webinars to enhance, sharpen, and expand my knowledge and skills in the editing industry.